Quasitriangular structures of the double of a finite group: Introduction

 \section{Introduction}

 Quasitriangular (quasi-)bialgebras were first introduced by \citet{Dri:ACoCHA,Dri:QG,Drin:SQTqHA} as a way of producing solutions to the quantum Yang-Baxter equation.
 These have applications in statistical mechanics, where they yield exactly solvable lattice models \citep{Jim:YBEIS}, as well as in quantum computing, where they can be characterized as universal quantum gates \citep{ZhaKau:YBUQG,KauLom:BOUQG}.
 A number of knot and link invariants can also be constructed from such objects \citep{Res:QTHALinks,Kau:IL3MHA}.
+When we have the additional structure of a factorizable ribbon Hopf algebra, we also obtain projective representations of mapping class groups of compact oriented surfaces of arbitrary genus with a finite (possible empty) collection of marked boundary circles \citep{Ly:Ribbon}.

-From a categorical point of view, if $H$ is a quasitriangular (quasi-)Hopf algebra over the field of complex numbers then $\Rep(H)$ is a braided fusion category.
+From a categorical point of view, if $H$ is a quasitriangular (quasi-)Hopf algebra over the field of complex numbers then $\Rep(H)$, the category of finite-dimensional representations of $H$, is a braided tensor category.
 In particular, the braidings of $\Rep(H)$ are precisely given by the quasitriangular structures of $H$ \citep[Theorem 10.4.2]{Mon:HAAR}.
-The braided fusion categories $\Rep(\D(G))$, the representations of group doubles, and more generally $\Rep(\D^\omega(G))$ \citep{DPR}, have been of substantial recent interest in their own right.
-See \cite{NaNi,GMN,Ma1,Na07,Ost:MCDG} and the references therein.
+The braided fusion categories $\Rep(\D(G))$, the finite dimensional representations of the Drinfel'd double of a group, and more generally $\Rep(\D^\omega(G))$ \citep{DPR}, have been of substantial recent interest in their own right.
+See \citep{NegNg16,NaNi,GMN,Ma1,Na07,Ost:MCDG} and the references therein.

+In general a Hopf algebra can have many quasitriangular structures, and there is a characterization of them in terms of certain Hopf algebra morphisms due to \citet{Rad:MQHA}.
 A number of equivalent characterizations of quasitriangular structures, also known as universal $R$-matrices, have been provided for various types of Hopf algebras \citep{Jiao:QTSwSP,WanZhan:CQTSTSCP,ZhaShuJia:QTSBHA}.
 In this paper we will provide a complete and explicit description of the quasitriangular structures of $\D(G)$ over an arbitrary field in terms of central subgroups and group homomorphisms.